dotlang/language/README.md

 f(@g)
 ```

+### Matching
+`func add(x:int, y:int, z:int) ...`
+`func add(x:int=15, y:int, z:int) ...`
+`func add(x:int, y:int, z:int=9)...`
+call:
+`add(x,y)` will call 3rd version
+`add(15, y)` will call 3rd version
+`add(15, y, z)` where z is not 9, will call 2nd version
+in function definition giving value to a parameters, means it should be exactly equal to that value or it should be missing.
+order of match: for (a,b,c) tuple when calling function:
+Functions with that name which have 3 or more inputs will be tested.
+- Functions with exactly 3 inputs have higher priorirty than those with 3+ inputs with optional values.
+- Functions with higher input value equal to values of a, b, c have higher priority.
+So, first search for funcciont with 3 inputs then 4 input with last one optional, then 5 inputs ...
+In each case, first check functions that have all 3 pre-set, then 2 pre-set then 1-preset then no pre-set.
+If in each step, two cancidates are found, give error.
+For example:
+`func add(x:int=9, y:int)`
+`func add(x:int, y:10)`
+calling `add(9, 10)` will result in two candidates -> runtime error.
+if input is unnamed then ok.
+If it is named, we have an extra condition: input names must match.
+and `(a:15, x:10, y:20)` will match `(x:int)` which is foundation of subtyping.

+Each function call will be dispatched to the implementation with highest priority according to matching rules.

 ### Lambda expression

 You can define a lambda expression or a function literal in your code.
 Syntax is similar to function declaration but you can omit output type (it will be deduced from the code), and if type of expression is specified, you can omit inputs too, also  `func` keyword is not needed.
 This keyword is needed when defining a normal function.